 That being said, brands can live broadcast basically everything that may be interesting and informative to their customers.
 Showcasing the beauty of their offline stores and giving customers just a taste of shopping with brands in the real world is an innovative way to enrich the online shopping experience for customers.

 IV.
-Measuring the results of your live streaming effort in China
+Measuring the results of your live streaming effort

 - Watch time: